trusvik/terraform-cloudwatch-dashboard/README.md

 * Go to the AWS UI, and select the CloudWatch service.
 Choose "Dashboards".
 * Search for your own student name and open the dashboard you created.
 * See that you get data points on the graph.
+* You might need to wait a bit, or change the interval to 1 minute on the graph (Click the : settings icon upper right)

 It should look something like this: